jigar07/CPP/Readme.md

 - smart pointer in c++
 - Comparator operator for class, struct, or as a lamda or function for algo
 - Time in c++
-- Classes(Operator overloading, inheritance etc.), enum, struct, template in c++
+- Classes(Operator overloading, inheritance etc.), struct, template in c++
 - dangling pointers, memory leak, segmetation fault
     - https://chatgpt.com/share/68d51ade-6648-8008-bc5f-186a8a4531ac
+- enum vs enum class in c++
 ## Threading difficult problems
 - Threading & Concurrency (Basically thread, state, mutex, condition_variable - [wait(), notify_all(), notify_one(), threadOb.joinable() then threadob.join()], stopFlag - in destructor for shutdown)
   - Workers where while(true) is there and it has lock, cv.wait.